I make a commission from purchases made through links in my posts, at no extra cost to you. Read my disclosure for more information.

 When it comes to how often you should be writing, the most important thing is to write consistently.
 If you can only commit to writing one blog post a week, then only write once a week.
 Consistency is more important than writing every day especially if writing every day causes you to burn out and stop altogether.

 Another tip, when it comes to writing blog posts easily, is to plan ahead.
-I keep a list of topics to write about, so I already know what I’m going to start writing on before I’ve even turned the computer on.
+I keep a list of topics to write about, so I already know what I am going to start writing on before I have even turned the computer on.
 I never sit down and just stare at the screen not knowing what to write.
 I always have a purpose.
 Be patient and keep posting, it will take time.

 Still, feeling a little lost in when it comes to blogging!?
 Don’t feel bad, I had the same struggles when I create my first blog too.
 I have some free templates and checklists that can help you with getting past everyday blogging hurdles.
 Do you want to learn more?
 Click here to get your free templates and checklists.